reach-sh/reach-lang/docs/dev/src/en/books/essentials/backend-programming/modes/index.md

 Returns two values, [ commitment, salt ], where salt is the result of calling interact.random(), and commitment is the digest of salt and x.
 This is used in a local step before checkCommitment is used in a consensus step.

-# Consensus Step Mode
+# Consensus Step

 A Reach consensus step occurs in the continuation of a consensus transfer statement.
 It represents the actions taken by the consensus network contract of an application.
 Inside of a consensus step, `this` refers to the address of the participant that performed the consensus transfer.
 This is useful when the consensus transfer was initiated by a race expression.
+Below are descriptions of the permitted statements/expressions within a Consensus Step:

 ## checkCommitment